Skip to content

 Importance of Updated Personal Information

-As a practitioner registered with the HPCSA under any of the 12 Professional Boards, including the Dietetics and Nutrition Board it is a legal requirement in the Health Act 56 of 1974point 18 (1-3)* to always keep all personal details up to date, and this point includes reference to students.
+As a practitioner registered with the HPCSA under any of the 12 Professional Boards, it is a legal requirement in the Health Act 56 of 1974, point 18 (1-3)* to always keep all personal details up to date, and this point includes reference to students.
 Personal information has become a buzzword since the introduction of the POPI Act.
-Personal details may be general and special information relating to an identifiable, living, natural person and, where applicable, an identifiable, existing, juristic person like, for example, an incorporated practice (Inc).

 The HPCSA widely uses personal information, such as emails and SMSs, to communicate important information to practitioners.
 The HPCSA relies on information available in its database, which the practitioners provide.
-Some of the information that is usually shared with practitioners includes CPD non-compliance status, registration and complaints linked to individual practitioners, e-bulletin, newsletters, webinars and roadshows, to name a few.
-The HPCSA also requests that students use their personal email addresses as their student email addresses expire when students graduate, and this is an important time in their professional journey when transitioning to community service and/or independent practice when keeping contact with the HPSCA is very important.
+Some of the information that is usually shared with practitioners include CPD non-compliance status, registration and complaints linked to individual practitioners, e-bulletin, newsletters, webinars and roadshows, to name a few.
+The HPCSA also requests that students use their personal email addresses as their student email addresses expire when students graduate..

 Incorrect and outdated contact information leads to practitioners not responding to emails or phone calls and not reaching the right person; communication is delivered to physical addresses that do not exist.
-For example, if the practitioner has a case against their name and does not respond to any communication sent to them within a reasonable time, this is regarded as contempt of Council and is punishable with a fine.
+For example, if a practitioner has a complaint against her/his name and does not respond to any communication sent to them within a reasonable time, that would be in contempt of Council and is punishable with a fine.

 How to Update Personal Information?